 The rest is chosen for flavor, color and texture.
 And the best part is that you can assemble it ahead of time and keep it refrigerated, it won’t wilt.

-You know I love my salad dressings.
-They are easily as important as the salad itself.
-This one is a new favorite.
+You know I love my salad dressings, they’re easily as important as the salad itself, and I try to include an interesting one with most salad recipes that I post.KOREAN This spicy vinaigrette is a new favorite.
 I took a medium ripe tomato and whizzed it up in my small food processor.
 Then I blended it with some harissa paste, which is a Tunisian spicy red pepper paste (think of it as Middle Eastern ketchup.)
 It adds a depth of color and flavor, but you can also use regular tomato paste if you don’t like it spicy.
 Some good sherry vinegar, olive oil, and a hit of salt and pepper is all it needs.
 It has a beautiful color and striking flavor.

 I grilled an ear of corn on a super hot grill pan and gave it little turns as I chopped my veggies.
 It adds a nice starchy sweetness and a little bit of charred flavor.
 You can swap out the rest of the elements according to what you have or like.
 Black or white beans can replace the garbanzos.
 Goat cheese can replace feta, etc.